Optimal Dose

 Usability Test:

-• By adding symptoms, will the expert be selected based on that?
+• Will the expert selection be based on the added symptoms?

 In this Section: